donkike/DistributedRayTracing/README.md

 Usage
 -----

  1. Run `ant` to compile project.
-Generated jar file will be at current directory.
+Generated jar and executable files will be at current directory.
  2. Run `./RayTracer.sh <scene_file> [options]`.

 For a list of options and example usage, type option `--help` or `-h`.